Optimal Transformations of Muller Conditions: Conclusions

 \begin{lemma} Let $\P$ be a parity "transition system" with set of edges $E$ and priorities given by $p:E \rightarrow [\mu,\eta]$ such that the minimal priority it uses is $\mu$ and the maximal one is $\eta$.
 If the number of different priorities used in $\P$ ($|p(E)|$) is smaller or equal than $\eta-\mu$, then we can relabel $\P$ with a parity condition that is "equivalent over" $\P$ that uses priorities in $[\mu', \eta']$ and $\eta'-\mu' < \eta-\mu$. \end{lemma} \begin{proof} If $\P$ uses less priorities than the length of the interval $[\mu, \eta]$, that means that there is some priority $d$, $\mu<d< \eta$ that does not appear in $\P$.
 Then, we can relabel $\P$ with the parity condition given by:

 that is clearly an "equivalent condition over" $\P$ that uses priorities in $[\mu, \eta-2]$. \end{proof}

-\begin{proposition}[Optimal number of priorities]"" "" The "Zielonka tree" gives the optimal number of priorities recognizing a "Muller condition" $\F$.
-More precisely, if $[\mu,\eta]$ are the priorities used by $\ZF$ and $\P$ is another "parity automaton" recognizing $\F$, it uses at least $\eta-\mu+1$ priorities.
+\begin{proposition}[Optimal number of priorities] The "Zielonka tree" gives the optimal number of priorities recognising a "Muller condition" $\F$.
+More precisely, if $[\mu,\eta]$ are the priorities used by $\ZF$ and $\P$ is another "parity automaton" recognising $\F$, it uses at least $\eta-\mu+1$ priorities.
 Moreover, if it uses priorities in $[\mu',\eta']$ and $\eta-\mu = \eta'-\mu'$, then $\mu$ and $\mu'$ have the same parity. \end{proposition}